MicrosoftDocs/azure-devops-docs/docs/pipelines/process/invoke_checks.md

 1. It invokes the corresponding Azure Function check and waits for a decision.
 1. The check runs and reaches a decision.
 Assume the check passes.

-Your synchronous Azure Function / REST API check must return within 3 seconds.
+Your synchronous check must return within 3 seconds.

-### Configure Synchronous Azure Function / REST API Checks
+### Configure Synchronous Checks

 To use the synchronous mode for the Azure Function / REST API, in the check configuration panel, make sure you:
 - Selected _ApiResponse_ for the _Completion event_ under _Advanced_
-- Defined the _Success criteria_ which defines when to pass the check based on the Azure Function / REST API check's response body
+- Defined the _Success criteria_ which defines when to pass the check based on the check's response body
 - Set _Time between evaluations_ to _0_ under _Control options_
 - Set _Timeout_